 - Holding a hand that is not holding yours back is still a privilege.
 Speaking to a loved one, who can’t answer back, is still talking to them.
 When my mom finally came to and was able to speak with us, she shared that she felt loved.

 She also shared, when she woke up, that she was walking through the woods, with her grandson, and he was telling her a story, and a light said it was time to wake up.
 She said she was sort of mad because she didn’t get to hear the end of the story.
 When she shared this, I could only think of how my son had been praying for her.
 That his prayer was so powerful and precious that God placed it in her heart.
 And God gave her happy thoughts until the moment to wake up came.
 He was there, the whole time.

 - In the ICU I requested to be a part of shift changes with the nurses.
 This helped them, and me, stay up-to-date and informed.
 Now looking back, I’m so glad I did this because it helped ensure she was receiving the right medication and at the right time.
 It also allowed me to love the people who were taking care of my mom.

 - I asked if we could have Christian rock playing, and nurse Jenna happily opened the hospital’s Pandora account and played music that ushered in the presence of the Holy Spirit.

-Know that you’re feeling, are just feelings, but wherever you are, and what you’re feeling; you’re not alone in those feelings.
+Know what you’re feeling, are just feelings, but wherever you are, and whatever you’re feeling; you’re not alone in those feelings.

-- I know that I tried to stay strong, but my mom was fighting for her life.
+- I know that I tried to stay strong.
+My mom was fighting for her life.
 I remember when I finally really cried.
-It was after friends had visited and I had shared with them I wasn’t ready to lose my mom.
+It was after friends had visited and I had shared with them that I wasn’t ready to lose my mom.
 That was my reality, and it was selfish, but I am still not prepared to live my life without my mom.
 After I had cried, and related to others, it was almost therapeutic.